jhpyle/docassemble/_docs/code.md

 * <span></span>[`reconsider`]: If `reconsider` is set to `True`, then **docassemble** will always "reconsider" the values of any of the variables set by the `code` block.
-That is, every time the interview is assembled (every time the screen loads) **docassemble** will forget about the value of any of the variables set by the `code` block.
+That is, every time the interview logic is evaluated (every time the screen loads) **docassemble** will forget about the value of any of the variables set by the `code` block.
-* <span></span>[`initial`]: If `initial` is set to `True`, then **docassemble** will run the code every time the interview is assembled (every time the screen loads).
+* <span></span>[`initial`]: If `initial` is set to `True`, then **docassemble** will run the code every time the interview logic is evaluated (every time the screen loads).
-* <span></span>[`mandatory`]: If `mandatory` is set to `True`, then **docassemble** will run the code when the interview is assembled, except that once the code runs through all the way, **docassemble** will remember that the `code` block was successfully run, and it will not re-run it again, as it does with `initial` code.
+* <span></span>[`mandatory`]: If `mandatory` is set to `True`, then **docassemble** will run the code when the interview logic is evaluated, except that once the code runs through all the way, **docassemble** will remember that the `code` block was successfully run, and it will not re-run it again, as it does with `initial` code.